Our hummus recipe without tahini maintains the creamy texture of traditional Hummus and a rich and full flavor.

 What is hummus without tahini?

-Hummus is a versatile recipe from the Middle East with a rich, nutty, and earthy flavor from chickpeas and tahini, slightly tangy notes from the lemon juice and garlic, and a mild cumin aroma.
+Hummus is a versatile recipe from the Middle East with a rich, nutty, and earthy flavor from chickpeas and tahini, slightly tangy notes.

 Also, Hummus is easy to customize; you can swap the chickpeas and make a lentil hummus or a white bean hummus.

-To fix this, we cook the chickpeas with some onion, garlic, and rosemary for a few minutes before blending them in what we think is the most delicious hummus recipe without tahini.
+To make hummus without tahini, we cook the chickpeas with some onion, garlic, and rosemary for a few minutes before blending them.

 Quantities are in the recipe box at the bottom of the page.